Mister-Zydeco/GetAndCleanData/README.md

 We perform the same processing on the data in the `train` subdirectory (where the filenames have `train` instead of `test`).
 We thus have data frames for two dijoint sets of observations which we may rbind into a merged data set.

 We form our data set by finding the unique pairs of subject ids and activity names in our merged data set.
-For each unique pair, we use R's boolean row selector device to find the indices of matching rows and perform an lapply of the `mean` function for all data columns (index 3 and greater) in our merged data set.
-This is the desired data frame, which we write out as a space-delimited file called `averages_all_vars_by_subject_actvity.txt`.
+For each unique pair, we use R's boolean row selector device to find the indices of matching rows and perform an lapply of the `mean` function for all data columns (index 3 and greater) in our merged data set, restricted to the matching rows.
+Together with their subject ids and activitiy names, these column averages form the desried data frame.
+As requested, we write it to a space-delimited text file via a call to `write.table` with rowNames= FALSE.
+The output file is called `averages_all_vars_by_subject_actvity.txt`.